Not Currently on View

 In the 1980s Blass reintroduced the use of bright colors—orange, emerald, hot pink, and yellow—for formal and day wear.
 Reminiscent of a Mexican “Hacienda” dress, the blouse and wide-legged pants are constructed in companion prints, both abstract and executed in bold colors.
 The blouse has wide elbow- length sleeves set in deep armholes with a rounded notch collar.
 The collar, shoulder seams, and cuffs are adorned with precise pleating.

-Eleanore R. Carruth, New York; through (Stan Weaver, New York); given to Indianapolis Museum of Art (December 20, 1984).
+Eleanore R. Carruth, New York; through (Stan Weaver, New York, New York); given to the Indianapolis Museum of Art in 1984.